ANCHOR MUSIC PUBLISHING GUIDELINES

 Anchor Music Publications is committed to publishing the next generation of vocal jazz literature – written by the prominent performers and composers of today and beyond.
 With dozens of arrangers on our staff, we can pair you with an arranger to develop a choir adaptation of your song.

 - Please submit your song in lead sheet form to us in notation software.
 Finale preferred; others accepted

 - Submit a demo recording of a performance of your song.
 This can be anything from a YouTube video to a professionally produced track to a rough recording of you at home

 - Provide us with the the copyright text you would want displayed on the chart.
 This should be consistent with any information you have provided during copyright registration (ASCAP/BMI/SESAC etc)

 AMP artists (arrangers & composers) will enter an agreement that licenses the arrangement of the composition (not the composition itself) to our company in exchange for annual royalties.
 It’s very simple and straightforward – contact us and we will walk you through it!

-While AMP reviews charts throughout the year, the most important deadline for is April 15 of each year.
+Our chart review window starts in the fall, and the most important deadline is April 15 of each year.
 Charts must be submitted by that date to enter the production cycle for the next academic year and to be featured on state & national reading sessions.
-As of this time, we are not accepting chart submissions, but we will very soon!